-What workers value is approachable leaders.
+What younger employees value is approachable leaders.
 What does that mean?
 Approachable leaders are people that employees feel free to approach with questions, concerns, requests for advice and work guidance.

 Inclusive leadership is an element of being approachable and is crucial to developing an engaged workforce.
 Positive employee engagement is the foundation of being an approachable leader.
 The U.S. workforce is more diverse than it has ever been before, and that trend will continue as the population continues to diversify.
 Managers who don’t know how to engage younger employees of all races, gender, and ethnicities will simply not succeed in the near future.

 Glassdoor, the jobs and recruiting site, has conducted recent employee surveys and found that pay is no longer the top predictor of workplace satisfaction.
 Baby Boomers focused on pay as part of their role of being a “good provider.”
 Younger employees have a different perspective.
 Your company’s culture and values matter more than money because they impact employee engagement, morale and productivity.
-Culture, of course, is influenced by the quality of leadership.
+The quality of leadership influences culture.

 The survey learned that social responsibility is one thing younger employees value.
 Millennials and Gen Z are concerned about geopolitical uncertainty, climate change, the environment and unemployment.
 The report concludes that CEOs need to understand the different perspectives of millennials and Gen Z and vice versa.
 This can only happen when your company has developed engaging leadership.